AlonsoGranados/FinalProjectPML/README.md

 Once these environments are setup replace the files:

-batch_rl_algorthms.py in rlkit/rlkit/core/

-sac.py in rlkit/torch/sac/

-cliffwalking_env in gym-cliffwalking/gym_cliffwalking/envs/
+batch_rl_algorthms.py in rlkit/rlkit/core/, sac.py in rlkit/torch/sac/ and cliffwalking_env in gym-cliffwalking/gym_cliffwalking/envs/

 And include files:
-Adaptive_entropy.py in rlkit/examples/
-Q-learning.py in rlkit/examples/
+Adaptive_entropy.py in rlkit/examples/ and Q-learning.py in rlkit/examples/

 Additionally include the parameter use_automatic_entropy_tuning=False in the trainer arguments and uncomment the code in sac.py and batch_re_algorithms.